home-assistant/home-assistant.io/source/_posts/2021-02-19-community-highlights.markdown

 things popped up around our community, we thought was worth sharing.

-But before we move on to the highlights of this week, let's start with a little hooray because yesterday both Pascal Vizeli and I had their birthday! 🎂🥳
+But before we move on to the highlights of this week, let's start with a little hooray because yesterday both Pascal Vizeli and I had their birthday!

+Hip hip hooray 🎂🥳

 ./Klaas

+O and would you like to keep track of your birthdays in Home Assistant?
+Then try this custom integration of [Miicroo](https://github.com/Miicroo).

+<object type="image/svg+xml" data="https://gh-card.dev/repos/Miicroo/ha-birthdays.svg?link_target=_blank"></object>

 ## Help each other with any question

-Last week, we ran into a burning question on the [Home Assistant subreddit][reddit] forum from [Horror_Fondant_7165](https://www.reddit.com/user/Horror_Fondant_7165/).
+Last week, we found a burning question on the [Home Assistant subreddit][reddit] forum from [Horror_Fondant_7165](https://www.reddit.com/user/Horror_Fondant_7165/).
 Because some paint had gotten on his curtain and he just can't get the paint stain out of his curtain.